 Optimize for conversation: Pick the right use cases

 Users make conscious tradeoffs when deciding to use a conversational interface over traditional UIs.
-Oftentimes they're running out the door, don't have the time to browse a website for information, need to keep their eyes on something else, or have their hands full.
+Oftentimes they're running out the door, don't have the time to browse a website for information, they need to keep their eyes on something else, or have their hands full.

 Here are some guidelines on what types of use cases transfer well to conversational interactions: